alexandercoulter/fastfrechet/paper.md

 # Performance Comparisons to Existing Implementations

-We illustrate the performance of `fastfrechet` against existing implementations with simulated covariate-dependent distribution responses.
-The included function `generate_zinbinom_qf` allows us to simulate $n$ zero-inflated negative binomial (**zinbinom**) distributions (we choose $n = 100$), represented as quantile functions evaluated on a shared $m$-grid in $(0, 1)$ (we choose $m = 100$), and dependent on the first 4 of $p \geq 4$ covariates (we choose $p = 10$).
+We illustrate the performance of `fastfrechet` against existing implementations with simulated covariate-dependent distributional responses.
+The included function `generate_zinbinom_qf` simulates $n$ zero-inflated negative binomial (**zinbinom**) distributions (we choose $n = 100$), represented as quantile functions evaluated on a shared $m$-grid in $(0, 1)$ (we choose $m = 100$), and dependent on the first 4 of $p \geq 4$ covariates (we choose $p = 10$).
+We utilize the R package `microbenchmark` to calculate run times, and report median times for each method (Fréchet regression, variable selection) from 15 iterations; all computations were performed on an Apple M1 Max chip.
 To replicate the specific simulation and comparison settings used in this manuscript, see the accompanying `performanceExample-fastfrechet` vignette.